viralemergence/insectDisease/README.md

 ### Funding
 This work has been supported by funding to the Viral Emergence Research Initiative (VERENA) consortium, including a grant from the U.S. National Science Foundation (NSF-BII-2021909) and a grant from Institut de Valorisation des Données (IVADO).

-This study was additionally supported by the U.S. National Science Foundation Research Coordination Network (NSF/NIH/USDA DEB 131223).
+This study is supported by the U.S. National Science Foundation Research Coordination Network (NSF/NIH/USDA DEB 131223).